-As an employer we follow Safer Recruitment Guidance as set out in KCSiE 2021.
+As an employer we follow safer recruitment guidance as set out in KCSiE 2023 including informing shortlisted candidates that online searches will be carried out.

 Training

 All staff in our school are expected to be aware of the signs and symptoms of abuse and must be able to respond appropriately.
 Training is provided as required, with a briefing to the whole school every three years and refresher training is provided at least annually.
 Separate training is provided to all new staff on appointment during the induction process.
 The DSL and Deputy DSLs will attend initial training and then refresher training at least every other year to enable them to fulfil their role.